symphonycms/markdown/README.markdown

 ## Installation & Updating

-As of 1.10, the formatters have been renamed and the "markdown" & "markdown extra" formatters combined into a single formatter.
-Fields that used a previous version will appear to have no formatter specified and as such, will require the formatter to be set.
+Although the update should address this, fields that used a previous version (< 1.10) may appear to have no formatter specified and will need to be set manually.

 Information about [installing and updating extensions](http://symphony-cms.com/learn/tasks/view/install-an-extension/) can be found in the Symphony documentation at <http://symphony-cms.com/learn/>.

 ## Change Log

+**Version 1.11**
+- Added back the "Markdown Extra" and "Markdown Extra with SmartyPants" formatters.
+The "Markdown with HTML Purifier" does not use the Extra or SmartyPants libraries.

 **Version 1.10**